 Hyderabad encounter: Reconstructing a crime scene and its importance in criminal jurisprudence

-Hyderabad, Dec 06: The four accused in the gruesome Hyderabad gangrape and murder case were shot dead in an early morning encounter today.
+Hyderabad, Dec 06: The four accused in the gruesome Hyderabad gang-rape and murder case were shot dead in an early morning encounter today.
 All the four were taken to the spot of the incident to reconstruct the crime scene.

 The reconstruction of a crime scene is a process that involves eliminating or determining the events that took place at the crime scene by way of an analysis of physical evidence.
 This process is a forensic technique that involves a scientific analysis of the crime scene.